-- It’s estimated that up to million Americans have a melanoma risk directly related to family history.
-But at least half of these at-risk family member shave never had a skin cancer examination by a dermatologist.
+- It’s estimated that up to a million Americans have a melanoma risk directly related to family history.
+But at least half of these at-risk family members have never had a skin cancer examination by a dermatologist.

 Because of your diagnosis, you can be a powerful messenger within your family.
 Studies consistently show that family education leads to earlier detection of many cancers – including melanoma.

-If there are pre-teens and teenagers in your family, it is critical to emphasize the importance of avoiding sunburns to reduce risk.
+If there are pre-teens and teenagers in your family, it is critical to emphasize the importance of avoiding UV exposure, including tanning beds, to reduce risk.
 Though pre-teens and teens are influenced by what their friends do, your teachings will have a positive impact.